State Management in React Apps - Part I

 The state shouldn't be mutated.
 This applies both to simple components' state and some bit more advanced ones, like third-party redux state.
 Components' state should only be changed by using setState function.
 While you can just use this.state.disabled = true, it won't trigger rerendering of the component.
 There is no prevention of mutating items kept in the state, so you have to care about not mutating them yourself.

-So far we've covered React components' state and its' three basic concepts: it's immutable, asynchronous and local.
+So far we've covered React components' state and its three basic concepts: it's immutable, asynchronous and local.
 It is a quick way to handle storing information in simple apps, but also for local variables that should be accessed from multiple places inside a components' instance, even in really big and complex applications.

 However, for more complex applications, for components that are too dependent on each others' state, and for better handling of the data used by an application, there are third-party libraries like Redux, Flux, CerebralJS and many other, which provide more advanced ways to handle app state.
 We'll talk more about these next time.